benleamon/QGIS2Blender/README.md

 For best results, create the AOI polygon in the same CRS you plan to use as the target CRS.
 If the AOI layer uses a different CRS, the output may not align as expected.

+Use a saved polygon layer, such as a shapefile.
+Temporary or scratch layers may not work reliably, especially on Windows.

 ## Output behavior

 QGIS2Blender is designed for Blender heightmap export, not for preserving original elevation values.